MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/interactive-service-hub-page-hosted-control.md

 <a name="RunXrmCommand"></a>
 ### RunXrmCommand
- This action is used to inject [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] SDK JavaScript into the interactive service hub form.
+ This action is used to inject [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps SDK JavaScript into the interactive service hub form.

 |Parameter|Description|
 |---------------|-----------------|